Laravel Passport

 Passport's default scopes do not apply to personal access tokens that are generated by the user.

-Assigning Scopes To Tokens
+Assigning Scopes to Tokens

 When Requesting Authorization Codes